Updated: 07 April

-Look after your battery
+1. Look after your battery

-Cars use a component under the bonnet called an alternator which draws power from the engine to automatically recharge the battery.
+Cars use a component under the bonnet called an alternator that draws power from the engine to automatically recharge the battery.
 How long the battery holds that charge depends largely on its age.
 A new, healthy battery should be able to go unused for at least a few weeks without losing all its charge.
 Older batteries will need some help to get them through not being used, particularly in very cold weather.

 This will charge the battery.
-But remember: turn off features that draw current from the battery such as lights and wipers while you are doing this.
+But remember to turn off features that draw current from the battery, such as lights and wipers, while you’re doing this.

 It’s important that you only access your vehicle when you really need to.
 Every time you unlock your vehicle, it can ‘wake the vehicle up’ and start the use of electrical components, which reduces your battery charge.
 One easy way to use less power is to keep your door shut if you’re cleaning inside your vehicle, as this will stop your interior lights from switching on.

 Stay with the car at all times while the engine is running and keep an eye on the temperature gauge, if the car has one.
 The engine shouldn’t overheat but it’s best to be on the safe side.

 You could also use a battery charger, if you have one.
 Some modern battery chargers are designed to condition batteries and then keep them in the best possible shape.
 Make sure you connect and disconnect any charger according to the manufacturer’s guidelines, and only do this if you have the right equipment and knowledge to do so.

 To find out how to charge your battery if it has gone flat, read our simple guide here.